Studying at postgraduate level

 Fees and Funding

 Fees can vary depending on the type of course that you choose to embark on or if you're a home (from the UK) or an international student.
-At postgraduate level, many students are self funded or funded by employers, but other sources of funding, such as ILA Scotland, may be available depending on your circumstances.
+At postgraduate level, many students are self funded or funded by employers, but other sources of funding, such as My World of Work, may be available depending on your circumstances.